Twigonometry/CTF-Tools/README.md

 5. NTLM
 1
-Enter name of wordlist to be used (should be saved in /wordlists) rockyou-25.txt
+Enter name of wordlist to be used (should be saved in /wordlists) rockyou.txt
-Attempting to load word list from /wordlists/rockyou-25.txt
+Attempting to load word list from /wordlists/rockyou.txt

-New dictionary created at: wordlists/rockyou-25_dict_MD5.txt
+New dictionary created at: wordlists/rockyou_dict_MD5.txt
 ```

 bcrypt is not available as a dictionary attack, as the algorithm automatically includes a random salt (therefore, the same password could be encrypted differently twice and not easily looked up in a dictionary).